Internet-Draft SPICE SD-CWT February 2025

 How the Holder communicates to the Issuer to request a CWT or an SD-CWT is out-of-scope of this specification.
 Likewise, how the Holder determines which claims to blind or to always disclose is a policy matter which is not discussed in this specification.
 This specification defines the format of an SD-CWT communicated between an Issuer and a Holder in this section, and describes the format of a Key Binding Token containing that SD-CWT communicated between a Holder and a Verifier in Section 8.

-The payload MUST contain an sd_alg claim identifying the algorithm (from the COSE Algorithms registry) used to hash the Salted Disclosed Claims.
+The protected header MUST contain the sd_alg field identifying the algorithm (from the COSE Algorithms registry) used to hash the Salted Disclosed Claims.
 The unprotected header MUST contain an sd_claims section with a Salted Disclosed Claim for every blinded claim hash present anywhere in the payload, and any decoys (see Section 10).
+If there are no disclosures, the sd_claims header is an empty array.
 The payload MUST also include a key confirmation element (cnf) [RFC8747] for the Holder's public key.

 7.1.
 Issuer generation